-For more than one polymer attached to the AFM cantilever tip, cascades of plateaus (discrete steps) are observed in the force-extension curves56.
+For more than one polymer attached to the AFM cantilever tip, cascades of plateaus (discrete steps) can be observed in the force-extension curves56.
 Each plateau represents the desorption of a polymer at a different extension.
-The experiment given in Figure 5C and Figure 5D shows a typical case of two polymers attached to the cantilever tip at the same time.
-By fitting the final rupture, a bimodal distribution can be found for the desorption length, while the desorption force shows a narrow distribution.
-In this case, the smaller desorption length could be found in 90% of the force-extension curves, either as a single plateau or as an additional plateau on the longer plateau, as shown in Figure 5C.
+The experiment given in Figure 5C and Figure 5D showed a typical case of two polymers attached to the AFM cantilever tip at the same time.
+By fitting the final rupture, a bimodal distribution could be found for the desorption length, while the desorption force showed a narrow distribution.
+In this case, the smaller desorption length could be found in 90% of the force-extension curves, either as a single plateau or as an additional plateau on the longer plateau, as given in Figure 5C.
 The higher desorption length was found in 37% of the obtained force-extension curves.
-Thus, the desorption length distribution can be used to determine the number of different polymers attached to the AFM cantilever tip.
-Furthermore, a narrow distribution of the desorption length values is a good indication that one and the same single polymer was probed in the obtained force-extension curves.
-At the same time, a superposition of the respective forces-extension can be used to decide whether one and the same single polymer was measured.
+Thus, the desorption length distribution could be used to determine the number of different polymers attached to the AFM cantilever tip.
+In general, a narrow distribution of the desorption length values is a good indication that one and the same single polymer was probed in the obtained force-extension curves.
+At the same time, a superposition of the respective forces-extension can be used to decide whether one and the same single polymer has been measured.

-After this experiment, further experiments with the PS polymer can be performed varying substrate (solid surface as well as polymer films), solvent conditions, temperature, velocity or dwell time.
+After proving covalent binding of a single PS polymer, further experiments with this PS polymer can be performed varying substrate (solid surface as well as polymer films), solvent conditions, temperature, pulling velocity or dwell time.

 FIGURES AND TABLE LEGENDS: